sfc-aqua/network-architecture-specifications/draft-aqua-meas.md

 --- abstract

-This specifies the behavior of the measurement (MEAS) quantum network node.
+This document specifies the behavior of the measurement (MEAS) quantum network node.

 --- middle